- Type 2 Diabetes: Learn the Warning Signs

 - Type 2 Diabetes: Test Your Medical IQ

-- What is Xultophy (insulin degludec and liraglutide injection)?
+- Does Xultophy (insulin degludec and liraglutide injection) cause side effects?

 - What are the important side effects of Xultophy (insulin degludec and liraglutide injection)?